 DO NOT USE A BOLT LONGER THAN 1" ON THIS LOWER DRIVER'S SIDE OF THE TIMING CHAIN COVER SHOWN BY THE GREEN ARROW IN THE CIRCLE !!!

-It is very close to the cylinder bore and if you use a bolt that is too long it will contact and may distort/crack/break the #1 cylinder if it bottoms out on the cylinder sleeve when you torque it...
+It is very close to the cylinder bore and if you use a bolt that is too long it will contact the bottom of the cylinder and may distort/crack/break it when you torque that bolt..
 Take a thin phillips head screwdriver and stick it through the bolt hole to check the depth to the cylinder...
 Then compare it to the bolt that you use in that hole to make sure the bolt will not contact the cylinder when it is fully seated...

 ONLY USE A 3/8" x 16 - 1" LONG BOLT IN THAT HOLE, AND NOTHING LONGER!!!